Who Gets Paid and From Where

 If not otherwise compensated for services rendered, any investigator, accountant, lawyer, physician, registered nurse, psychologist, guardian ad litem or conservator who is appointed in a protective proceeding, including a lawyer of the person alleged to be in need of protection pursuant to section 14-5407, subsection B, is entitled to reasonable compensation from the estate of the protected person if the petition is granted or from the petitioner if the petition is denied.

-A.R.S. § 14-5414(A)When a petition is withdrawn or dismissed for failure to prosecute, the court has discretion.
-It can order costs paid from either the estate or by the petitioner, depending on the circumstances.
+A.R.S. § 14-5414(A)When a petition is withdrawn or dropped, the court decides who pays.
+It can order costs from the estate or from the petitioner based on the facts.

 Special Rules for Veterans' Conservatorships

-The statute includes specific caps for the Department of Veterans' Services acting as conservator.
-Compensation cannot exceed five percent of the money received during the conservatorship period.
-No commission is allowed on funds received from a prior conservator or from liquidating existing investments.
-The U.S. Department of Veterans Affairs must also receive notice of any hearing on the conservatorship account.
+No fee is allowed on funds from a prior conservator or from selling existing holdings.
+The U.S. Department of Veterans Affairs must also get notice of any hearing on the account.